 A group over the aisle loudly discuss last night’s exploits with one proudly announcing how his mother had been carried out, unconscious, for fighting in a bar and throwing up her Jaggerbombs over the bouncer.
 All gave the mother’s antics a post-bender approving cheer.
 Medieval Britain remains.

 Canterbury, once out of the obligatory depressing shopping precinct, is suitably charming and old and British and seems the perfect way to start our journey.

 The timbered Huguenot houses lean genially over the still river in the centre.
-There are shops selling scented candles and all those other empty, inessential items.
+There are shops selling scented candles and all those other sort of empty, inessential items.

 A homeless busker in a plastic Viking helmet plays us a tune through a traffic cone on the pedestrianised high street.